FAQ for Newsrooms

 • What is the beat you’ll create to deploy RFA corps members to help fill your news gap?

 No. We pay only a portion of the corps member’s base salary.
 You pay for benefits.
-(If your newsroom doesn’t offer health insurance, we require that you pay your corps member a $3,000 stipend so they can buy their own health insurance.)
+(If your newsroom doesn’t offer health insurance, we require that you pay your corps member a $3,000 stipend after taxes so they can buy their own health insurance.)

 This term refers to the money you raise in the community to support this reporting or photography position.
 One of the goals of this program is to encourage local philanthropy to support journalism in a bigger way.
 We also believe that successful news organizations will have to build stronger community support in general whether it’s through membership, subscriptions, events or philanthropy.
 So we strongly encourage news organizations to involve the community to support the RFA corps member.